Khao Sok National Park Guide: Emerald Lakes & Floating Bungalows

 Mid-Range: Our Jungle House

-For travelers willing to splurge, 500 Rai Floating Resort is the ultimate Khao Sok experience.
-Think: overwater villas, panoramic lake views, private balconies, stylish rooms, and the best sunrise on the lake.
-It’s one of the most scenic stays in all of Thailand.
+For those willing to splurge, 500 Rai Floating Resort is the ultimate Khao Sok experience.
+What’s not to love about overwater villas, panoramic views, private balconies and stylish rooms set on the magnificent Cheow Lan Lake?!
+It has to be one of the most scenic stays in all of Thailand.

 Dry Season (December – April)

-This is the most popular time to visit, offering the most reliable weather for boat tours, trekking, and kayaking.
-Rainfall is minimal, lake conditions are calm, and visibility is excellent for photography.
-Trails are easier to navigate, humidity is slightly lower, and the skies tend to be clear and bright - perfect for longtail boat tours on Cheow Lan Lake.
-Because conditions are so favourable, this period attracts the highest number of visitors, especially around Christmas, New Year, and early February.
+Like most of Thailand, December through to April is the most popular time to visit.
+It provides the most consistently good weather for longtail tours, kayaking and trekking.
+Rainfall is minimal, the lake stays calm, and visibility is superb for photography.
+Since the weather is so favorable, this period attracts the highest number of visitors, especially around Christmas, New Year and early February.

 Khao Sok National Park - Hidden Gem